jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 [Cling](https://github.com/root-project/cling) issues which
 prevented me from going higher.
 I spent some time working around those and was able to get jank compiling with `-O3`.
-This alone was a huge win, but I was able to tweak Cling's flags as well, to balance the trade off between run time and compile time.
+This alone was a huge win, but I was able to tweak Cling's flags as well, to balance the trade-off between run time and compile time.
 We can't go to `-O3` for Cling, but we can do better than just `-O1`.
 That can mean `-ffast-math`, `-march=native`, etc. More importantly, we can make this configurable with a command line flag.